argoproj-labs/hera/docs/user-guides/script-annotations.md

     print(a_string)
 ```

-Notice how the `name` and `default` values are duplicated for each `Parameter`.
-Using annotations, we can rewrite this
+Notice how the `name` and `default` values are duplicated for each `Parameter` as Python function parameters.
+Using
-as:
+annotations, we can rewrite this as:

 ```python
 @script()